vinodkd/guts/src/book/01_size.md

 So this is a program that weighs in at 5 SLOCs; but if we were to consider it as code instead of lines of text, what would its size be?

-Now, if you're not a Java person, you're likely to complain that I chose a bad language to to start with; and I'd almost agree.
+Now, if you're not a Java person, you're likely to complain that I chose a bad language to start with; and I'd almost agree.
 There's actually only one line of code in there - the one that prints the message; everything else is ceremonial structure.
 However, it does help expose the fact that code written in any language eventually has some superstructure; and in that sense Java's requirement to expose such structure is more useful for our size-measuring purposes than other languages' "hiding" of such structure "under the carpet", so to speak.

 So, warts notwithstanding, let's see if we can use this example to examine the idea of code size.
 From line 1 alone, quite a few questions arise:

-1. Line 1 actually has 1 package access, 1 object access and a function call - not very atomic.Is it a single Operation, really?
+1. Line 1 actually has 1 package access, 1 object access and a function call - not very atomic.
+Is it a single Operation, really?
-2. What about the function call itself? `println()` is its not an actual language feature; its a method in a library.
+2. What about the function call itself? `println()` is it's not an actual language feature; it's a method in a library.
 Should we actually count its call as an Operation?
 3. ...
 And while we're counting, should we count the size of the method itself when all we're doing is calling it?

 If we factor in the rest of the program, more questions arise: